-Chocolate Cake with Fresh Strawberry Buttercream Frosting is my most popular cake recipe, and it’s not surprise why!
+Chocolate Strawberry Cake is my most popular cake recipe, and it’s no surprise why!
 The moist, fluffy cake layered with a fruity strawberry buttercream frosting make this dessert perfect for any occasion.

 Have I mentioned before that I LOVE CAKE?

 Because I really, really do.
-Especially when it’s chocolate.
+Especially when it is chocolate.

-The first attempt at this cake, as you probably read about before, was an absolute disaster.
+The first attempt at this chocolate strawberry cake, as you probably read about before, was an absolute disaster.

 It was an epic failure.
 And left me cleaning out our oven for about an hour.
 Not my finest baking attempt.